 The Council both commissions services from and provides support services to the subsidiary companies.
+All transactions between members of the Group have been treated as arm's length.

 iv.
 Consolidation of Subsidiaries

 Subsidiaries have been consolidated using the acquisition accounting basis.
 This is a full, line by line consolidation of the financial transactions and balances of the Council and its subsidiaries.
 To avoid overstating the figures within the group financial statements, all transactions and balances between members of the group (the Council and its subsidiaries) have been eliminated.